Center Theatre Group

 Center Theatre Group is a non-profit arts organization located in Los Angeles, California.
-It is one of the largest theatre companies in the nation, programming subscription seasons year-round at the Mark Taper Forum, the Ahmanson Theatre and the Kirk Douglas Theatre.
+It is one of the largest theatre companies in the nation, programming subscription seasons year-round at the Mark Taper Forum, the Ahmanson Theatre (both at the Los Angeles Music Center in Los Angeles) and the Kirk Douglas Theatre (in Culver City, California).

 Center Theatre Group is led by Artistic Director Snehal Desai and Managing Director/CEO Meghan Pressman.

 Charles Dillingham was the Managing Director of the Center Theatre Group in Los Angeles from 1991 through, June 30, 2011.